New Alpine A110 EV aims for light weight, long range and huge fun

-Alpine’s boss Philippe Krief and Renault Group’s irrepressible leader Luca de Meo talked in depth about Alpine’s electric replacement for the A110 coupe, revealing a string of technical headlines.
+Both Krief and former Renault Group CEO Luca de Meo – who has now left to head up the Kering fashion empire – have talked in depth to Auto Express about Alpine’s electric replacement for the A110 coupe, revealing a string of technical headlines.

-The A110 will be the cornerstone of Renault Group’s attempt to take Alpine’s track pedigree – racing in Formula 1 and the World Endurance Championship – and turn the brand into a thriving, seven-model premium car maker at the cutting edge of new technology.
-It’s critical that the brand’s low-slung, electric SUV – the A390, unveiled at the Dieppe event – is a success to start generating the cash the company will need to invest.
+The A110 will be the cornerstone of the Renault Group’s attempt to take Alpine’s track pedigree – racing in Formula One and the World Endurance Championship – and turn the brand into a thriving, seven-model premium car maker at the cutting edge of new technology.
+It’s critical, therefore, that the low-slung A390 electric SUV is a success, to start generating the cash the company will need to invest in its ambitious product plan.

-De Meo’s vision is to create France’s answer to Porsche. “[The A110] is our iconic product, the Porsche 911 of Alpine,” he says.
+Before leaving, De Meo’s vision was to create France’s answer to Porsche. “[The A110] is our iconic product, the Porsche 911 of Alpine,” he said.
 Coincidentally the first A110 coupe – powered by an in-line Renault four-cylinder engine – made its debut in 1963, the same year the 911 was born.

 What we know about the electric A110

-While the A390 rides on a painstakingly overhauled version of Renault Group’s AmpR-Medium architecture, the coupe will be the first model on the Alpine Performance Platform (APP), and is set to be unveiled at the Paris motor show in October 2026.
+While the Alpine A390 rides on a painstakingly overhauled version of Renault Group’s AmpR-Medium architecture, the coupe will be the brand’s first model on the Alpine Performance Platform (APP).

 De Meo told Auto Express that APP is a dedicated sports car platform, made from extruded aluminium sections.
 It will be manufactured in the Dieppe factory, where workers are used to crafting the lightweight alloy.